The EquiJack is ideal for lifting haynets between 10kg and 30kg to drain after soaking as well as being useful to hang the net in your horse’s stable.

-Please visit our safety page before installing and using your Equijack.
+WARNING: Please visit our safety page before using your Equijack.
 The Equijack could cause injury or death if used incorrectly.

 Before each use always check your EquiJack for serviceability; checking all parts are in good working order before using.